sunnyszhang/cind820/README.md

 ### 2. CIND 820 - Project Version 2.1 - Data Analysis Section
 - This notebook aims to analyze and assess trends and patterns observed within the cleaned dataset.
 - It deploys descriptive statistics on the overall cleaned dataset to get a gauge of the overall distribution and central tendencies of the dataset as a whole
-- Then for the exploratory data analysis portion, it further disects the distributions using boxplots and histograms but at a grouped star-rating level.
-This helped reveal patterns unique to each star-rating group
+- Then for the exploratory data analysis portion, it further disects the distributions using barplots, boxplots, and histograms at a grouped star-rating level.
+This helps reveal patterns unique to each star-rating group.

-- The notebook includes various visualizations for ease of interpretation.
+## 3. CIND 820 - Project Version 2.0 - Model Evaluation Section
+- This notebook focuses on model training and evaluation based on the sentiment score and BoW matrix generated from the *Data Preparation Section* section.
+- The models used include Multinomial Logistic Regression, Naive Bayes, and Regression-based Support Vector Regression (SVR).